 Our Patient and Public Involvement Representatives

-Ensuring the voice of the patient is central to the discussions and recommendations of the research studies proposed for funding.
+Ensuring the voice of the patient is central to the discussions about which research we fund

 Introducing our Patient and Public Involvement Representatives

-Our current patient and public involvement representatives have shared why they volunteer for us, and why being involved in the assessment of the research proposals submitted to our funding calls is important to them.
+Our Patient and Public Involvement Representatives have shared why they volunteer for us, and why being involved in the assessment of the research proposals submitted to our funding calls is so important to them.

 I have a nursing background in haematology and oncology.
 Volunteering for Prostate Cancer UK has been a way for me to give back to the charity from the support and information I received when my late husband was diagnosed with prostate cancer.
 I have been volunteering since 2013 by giving awareness presentations, reviewing research lay summaries, and now as a PPI representative.